Data-driven effective model shows a liquid-like deep learning: Entropy landscape analysis

 \subsection{Shallow networks}

 To explore the benefit of depth, an important characteristic of the deep learning, we study a shallow-network architecture without any hidden layers.
 Other conditions are the same with the other two scenarios.
+Note that, in terms of test performance, adding hidden layers of increasing width improves over the shallow counterpart (Appendix~\ref{app-g}).
 Using the same statistical mechanics framework, we surprisingly find a first-order phase transition in the distance-coupling-field profile [Fig.~\ref{entropy} (c)].
 The discontinuous transition is characterized by a hysteresis loop and associated entropy gaps, irrespective of references selected from high-, medium- and low-energy regions.
-For the shallow-network case, the weight space is shattered into clusters separated by entropy gaps.
+For the shallow-network case, the weight space is broken into clusters separated by entropy gaps.
 In particular, a double-discontinuous transition is even observed for the low-energy references, implying that the weight space around the low-energy references becomes much more complex, as also revealed in a biological data analysis of retina coding~\cite{Huang-2016}.

 Compared to the deep network, the dynamics in the shallow network can be strongly affected by the discontinuous transition because of metastability in thermodynamic states.
-When adding more hidden layers, the shattered weight space is replaced by a connected smooth sub-space, demonstrating the benefit of depth.
-Our effective model thus provides a theoretical tool to distinguish a shallow network from a deep one.
+When adding more hidden layers, the broken weight space is replaced by a connected smooth sub-space, demonstrating the benefit of depth.
+Our effective model thus distinguishes a shallow network from its deep counterpart, as also supported by the Monte-Carlo dynamics in the next section.